 , which is a not accidental

 anticipation of the claimed invention;

-the disclaimer based on a conflicting application removes also a deficiency under Art.
+the disclaimer based on a conflicting application also serves another purpose, e.g. it removes a deficiency under Art.
 83

 and to the disclaimer itself (see T 2130/11